FNALLPC/machine-learning-hats/README.md

 ## Getting started

 We will use Jupyter to present these tutorials, only because it is a convenient interface to Python.
-Everything that we will present can be performed the old-fashioned way, by editing scripts and running them from the command line.
+Everything that we will present can be performed the normal way, by editing scripts and running them from the command line.
 However, a notebook interface lets you interact with the process and retry steps, which is good for learning.

 When you log into cmslpc, add a `-L` option to your ssh command: